 Some of the more typical complaints RICO receives involve allegations of poor workmanship, negligence, or unlicensed activity.
 Less frequently, RICO receives complaints alleging sexual contact with patients or clients, criminal convictions, and misappropriation of funds.
 Some things, even if proven true, may not constitute grounds for discipline.
 For example, concerns that a patient has been made to wait a long time at a doctor’s office, or that a licensee has charged a lot of money for a particular service, are not usually within the licensing authority’s jurisdiction.

 RICO attorneys do not represent individual consumers.
 RICO’s primary obligation is to take the actions necessary to ensure that licensing violations are appropriately addressed.
 Therefore, in addition to filing a RICO complaint, we strongly advise all consumers to immediately explore any civil remedies they may have.
 An investigation or prosecution by RICO does not prevent you from pursuing any private right of action or civil remedies you may be entitled to.

 Why should I file a RICO complaint?

-In addition to investigating and prosecuting complaints, where appropriate, RICO will work to assist consumers to resolve their disputes with licensees.
-Although not a guarantee, filing a complaint may lead to the resolution of your dispute.
+In addition to investigating and prosecuting complaints, where appropriate, RICO may work to assist consumers to resolve their disputes with licensees.
 Additionally, RICO relies on information from consumers to monitor conduct in the industry and to watch for unlicensed activity.
 Your information helps.

 Click here to download Instructions for Filing a RICO Complaint.
-Click here for a list of Frequently Asked Questions for Consumers about Filing a Complaint, or call the RICO Consumer Resource Center to speak with an intake investigator.
+Click here for a list of Frequently Asked Questions for Consumers about Filing a Complaint.
+For additional assistance, call the RICO Consumer Resource Center to speak with an intake investigator.